LoLFuchs/WE-Bikes/README.md

 # WE-Bikes
-WE-Bike is a website for a school project i need to do, the project is about advertisement, we needed to make an add and make a product, i took a website to show my classmates.
+WE-Bike is a website for a school project I needed to make, the project is about advertisement.
+We were supposed to make an ad for a imaginary product, so I made this website to show my classmates.

 Visit our website: https://lolfuchs.github.io/WE-Bikes/